tnmy44/gitlab-analytics/transform/snowflake-dbt/macros/sfdc/macros.md

 {% docs integrated_budget_holder %}
-This macro applies correct mapping to the campaign budget_holder field based on current business terminology.
+This macro applies correct mapping to the campaign budget_holder field based on current business terminology, it combines data from online and offline touchpoints.
 See issue https://gitlab.com/gitlab-com/marketing/marketing-strategy-performance/-/issues/1473
 {% enddocs %}